rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 [^product]: It is good to note that this safety is unique to union types, you will not get the same safety when adding a property to an object.
 It is interesting and telling that the industry is adding co-product types to programming languages just now.

+_side_note_start  **Types and T(est)DD:**
+If you can just follow the types to add a new functionality, how does this relate to the TDD approach of writing the tests first?
+To implement new functionality we modify / expand some union types.
+Hmm, you need to implement the new functionality for the app to compile.
+You could implement it (at least in TS) by throwing some "Not Implemented" error or maybe changing compilation flags, but that means not taking advantage of the type safety.
+IMO types go before TDD.
+I prefer to write tests after the implementation when types guide my implementation process.
+_side_note_end

 ## Universal